"Reeding" Into It—The Story of Hodge Products

 "It was a gradual transition from teaching to reeds and from reeds to all double reed supplies.
 We founded Ann Hodge Double Reed Supplies in 1992, the expansion of our offerings, including swabs, started in 1995, and the company was finally rebranded in 2000."

-A part-time collaboration with a local seamstress soon grew to a large network of women working together in order to produce the popular swabs.
+A part-time collaboration with a local seamstress soon grew to a network of women working together in order to produce the popular swabs.
 Each person did their part before sending the batch off to the next person in line.
-Because there were no warehouses or production facilities, all of the piece work was done in their employees' homes.
-The system was effective but slow.
+Because they didn't work in warehouses or production facilities, all of the piece work was done in each of the employees' homes.
+The system was effective, but slow.

 Hodge Products, Inc. Moves to Virginia

-In 2003, the company had grown enough to support the Hodge family and require more full-time employees, Alan left his job and went to work with Ann.
-This transition allowed them to find their way out of the Washington DC area and they settled in the rural Blue Ridge Mountains of Virginia.
+In 2003, the company had grown enough to support the Hodge family and to require more full-time employees.
+Alan left his job and went to work with Ann.
+This transition allowed them to find their way out of the Washington, DC area so they could settle in the rural Blue Ridge Mountains of Virginia.

-The makeshift office worked and they soon moved their, now five, children and their business into the new home.
+The makeshift setup worked, and they soon moved their children (now five) and their business into the new home.
 The choice brought manufacturing in-house and allowed them to significantly increase their production, an important step in meeting the growing demand for Hodge silk swabs.

 Ruthie Joins the Team

 One of those early employees was Ruthie McDonald.
-Ruthie is the artisan long responsible for crafting the Hodge swabs found around the world.
+Ruthie is the artisan long responsible for crafting the widely-used Hodge swabs.

 Finally!
 Online Ordering!

 It wasn’t until 2005 that the Hodge Products website began taking orders online.
 The new website would redefine the experience of shopping with Hodge Products.
-With a few clicks, Hodge Product’s extensive inventory was now accessible to musicians around the world.
-This accessibility would be the catalyst for enormous growth in the following years.
+With a few clicks, Hodge Products' extensive inventory was now accessible to musicians around the world.
+This accessibility would be the catalyst for significant growth in the years that followed.

-By 2007, the Hodge Products team was running to keep up with business.
+By 2007, the team at Hodge Products was running to keep up with business.
 Additional employees were hired and product lines expanded.
-But no matter how busy, the Hodge children were always invited to participate,

-“One of my favorite parts of working here,” declares Ruthie, “Was the privilege of watching those kids grow up.”
+Despite the busyness, it was also a family business.
+“One of my favorite parts of working here,” declares Ruthie, “was the privilege of watching those kids grow up.”

 At the beginning of 2008, Ann was making an average of 160 reeds per month.
 Along with running the rest of Hodge Products Inc., she was homeschooling five children and expecting her sixth.
 Now selling a variety of other reeds, she decided to step back and focus on other elements of the business.

-The recession that year was a blow for many small businesses, Hodge Products was no exception.
-Having just expanded to bring in cutting edge product lines from around the world for the American market, the crash hit the company and the people hard.
-Part-time employees had to be let go, and projects and advancement were necessarily abandoned in favor of the long recovery period that would follow.
+The recession that year was a blow for many small businesses—Hodge Products was no exception.
+Having just expanded with additional product lines, the crash hit the company and the people hard.
+Part-time employees had to be let go, and projects were necessarily abandoned in favor of the long recovery period that would follow.

-The recovery came and the old employees were brought back in a celebrated reunion.
+The recovery came, and the old employees were brought back in a celebrated reunion.
 The company began to grow again, slowly and quietly.
-By 2015, most of the Hodge children were graduated or predominantly independent in their studies, Ann returned her focus to the business.
-Things were stable and it was time to expand again.
-Hodge Products was also in great need of technological advancement.
+By 2015, most of the Hodge children were graduated or predominantly independent in their studies, and Ann returned her focus to the business.
+Things were stable, and it was time to grow again.

-Ann spent many months of long days crafting a new website, and late nights maintaining other facets of the operation.
+As part of this effort, it was time to revamp the website.
+Ann spent many months of long days crafting the new site, while maintaining other facets of the business in the evenings.

 Time for a Bassoon Specialist